Smoke from wildfires, a fact of life in the West, catch outdoor workers off guard in the East

 NEW YORK (AP) — The hazardous haze from Canada's wildfires is taking its toll on people whose jobs have forced them outdoors along the U.S. East Coast even as a dystopian orange hue led to the cancelation of sports events, school field trips and Broadway plays.

-Delivery workers, construction workers, railroad and airport employees, farm laborers on the West Coast have become all too familiar with the hazards that come with massive wildfires.
+Delivery workers, construction workers, farm laborers and railroad and airport employees on the West Coast have become all too familiar with the hazards that come with massive wildfires.
 Yet in the East a sun jaundiced by smoke is so novel, many workers had no idea what was happening.

 Some, unprepared for the effects of smoke inhalation, left their jobs midday unable to carry on as the air quality worsened.
 Most, however, pushed through in the hopes that the skies would clear.